 The Mediterranean Sea will stop you getting too hot in Cyprus due to its cooling waters and breezes.
 The weather’s similar in the north and south, although the east’s a bit warmer and drier because of westerly winds.
 This is due to the island’s two mountain ranges, with Mount Olympus the Troodos Mountains’ highest point at almost 2,000m.

-If you’re staying in popular Paphos you’ll get an average high temperature of 27ºC in October, so you’ll want to bring your summery clothes even though it’s now autumn.
-Things stay quite comfortable in the evenings but you’ll probably want to bring a warmer top, with temperatures cooling to 16ºC at night on average.
+If you're staying in popular Paphos on your holidays to Cyprus you'll get an average high temperature of 27ºC in October, so you'll want to bring your summery clothes even though it’s now autumn.
+Things stay quite comfortable in the evenings but you'll probably want to bring a warmer top, with temperatures cooling to 16ºC at night on average.
 The sea’s inviting with a temperature of around 24ºC, while humidity’s low and ranges from around 50% to 80%.
 Rainfall’s just 18mm across three rainy days.